AJ-Work-Smoothie/jbus/jbus_3_0A.md

 - The start char is `~`
 - The sender includes a message length so receiver knows how many chars to expect
-- Each sender shall have its own name.
-This can be used for device addressing.
-If you are the master device, instead of using your name while sending, you can put in the name of the slave device you want to converse with.
+- Every message is sent with a name in the name field.
+This can be configured to be your master's name, or you can put in a slave's name if you are speaking to multiple slaves.
+I left it flexible to suit different needs.
+However since Jbus has address rejection, it's ideal to use the Master's name.
 - You can reject messages from unkown/unlisted senders.
 If the sender name doesn't match who you specify, it will return nothing.
 If it does match, it will remove the name and return commands only.
 You can enable sender name rejection with `rejectOtherSenders("Safe Sender Name Here");`.
 This is handy because if you are only wanting messsages from 1 person, you already know who it is.
 So remove the pesky name so we can get right to the commands.
 - A checksum will appeneded to each message.
 This checksum is a simple XOR checksum
 - All packets will be terminated with the `\n` newline character.